TIS-DPO: Token-level Importance Sampling for Direct Preference Optimization With Estimated Weights: Mathematical Derivation

+\begin{itemize} \item The term $(\mathbb{E}[S_w] - \mathbb{E}[S_l])^2$ in the numerator represents the squared expected difference in rewards. \item The terms $(b_w-a_w)^2$ and $(b_l-a_l)^2$ in the denominator represent the impact of reward ranges. \item The sequence lengths $n_w$ and $n_l$ in the denominator indicate the influence of sequence length on reward reliability. \end{itemize}

-Therefore, we can conclude that during optimization, if we can control the fluctuation range of rewards within sequences, we can ensure a higher probability that the reward of the winning response is greater than that of the losing response.
+This bound demonstrates that controlling the fluctuation range of rewards within sequences while maintaining sufficient expected reward difference can ensure a higher probability that the winning response's reward exceeds that of the losing response, thereby reducing noise in the training data.